webosose/website/content/en/docs/tools/sdk/cli/cli-user-guide.md

     ```
 ### ares-generate

-This command creates a webOS app or service from a template. `ares-generate` displays a list of available templates for a web app, JS services, and webOS configuration files.
+This command creates a webOS OSE app or service from a template. `ares-generate` displays a list of available templates for a web app, JS services, and webOS OSE configuration files.

 #### History